qwshen/spark-etl-framework/README.md

 ### Custom UDF Registration

 ### Writing custom Actor
-Indeed in situation where the logic of transforming data is very complicated, or a new reader and/or writer are required, a custom Actor can be created by following this [guide](docs/custom-actor.md)
+In situation where the logic of transforming data is very complicated, or a new reader and/or writer are required, a custom Actor can be created by following this [guide](docs/custom-actor.md).

 ### Spark-SQL practices